thomas-gale/pi-gen/README.md

 #EthRasbian

 EthRaspbian is a Custom Raspbian Image with the parity ethereum client installed to run as a Ethereum blockchain full node.
-This is intended to be Flash and Play

 #What you need